Keep your child safe from cyber-flashing

 - Press firmly on the network settings card in the upper-left corner.
 This will open more connectivity controls

-- Tap the AirDrop icon
+- Tap and hold the AirDrop icon

 - Select ‘Contacts Only’, or ‘Receiving Off’ (to not receive AirDrop requests)